Sami Gayle: Career

-After appearing as a regular character on Blue Bloods from seasons 2 through 10, Gayle made only one appearance in season 11.
-There have been no official announcements from Gayle or Blue Bloods producers about the status of her character, the absence being owed to Gayle graduating from Columbia University and being busy with other projects.
+After appearing as a regular character on Blue Bloods from seasons 2 through 10, Gayle made only one appearance in season 11 and another in the series finale.
+The absence was owed to Gayle graduating from Columbia University and being busy with other projects.

 In 2023, Gayle returned to theatre, originating the role of Adele the stepsister in the Broadway cast of Andrew Lloyd Webber’s Bad Cinderella.